-On February 27, 2007 the Board of County Commissioners approved the Criminal Justice Commission to develop a comprehensive evaluation of the Youth Violence Prevention Project, including the commitment to participate from Florida State University's Center for Criminology and Public Policy Research.
-The six month update was presented on June 19, 2007.
-On April 22, 2008 the first year evaluation will be presented to the Board of County Commissioners.
+SUMMARY: On February 27, 2007 the Board of County Commissioners approved the Criminal Justice Commission to develop a comprehensive evaluation of the Youth Violence Prevention Project, including the commitment to participate from Florida State University's Center for Criminology and Public Policy Research.
+On April 28, 2009 the second year evaluation was presented to the Board of County Commissioners.

 Countywide (DW)

 BACKGROUND AND JUSTIFICATION: Lake Worth, West Palm Beach, Riviera Beach and Boynton Beach have initiated their comprehensive plan that addresses youth violence.
-Youth Empowerment Centers in Boynton Beach, Lake Worth, West Palm Beach, and Riviera Beach are providing activities and programs for teenage youth to keep them off the streets and involved in positive activities.
+Youth Empowerment Centers in Boynton Beach, Lake Worth, West Palm Beach, Belle Glade and Riviera Beach are providing activities and programs for teenage youth to keep them off the streets and involved in positive activities.
 Riviera Beach has also opened a Community Justice Service Center to serve people on probation or released from incarceration.
-Boynton Beach is preparing summer programs and planning for full implementation in the fall.

 The Law Enforcement component of the Youth Violence Prevention Project, has initiated a plan which includes: the purchase of equipment including ballistics identification software and license plate recognition cameras to be utilized by the PBSO Crime Lab and Violent Crimes Task Force, and to allocate overtime for the Violent Crimes Task Force strategic operations.
-The Office of the State Attorney has established two prosecutors to deal with gang s and youth violence.
+The Office of the State Attorney has established two prosecutors to deal with gangs and youth violence.

 As a partner in the evaluation process, Florida State University has collected and analyzed data, provided program development assistance and produced an evaluation report by creating deliverables in the form of written reports, statistics, charts, graphs, maps, and presentations.
 The evaluation conducted by Florida State University has established outcome measures for each program area and they are compiling data from the monthly reports to evaluate the effectiveness of each component.
-They have prepared an analysis of baseline data, measures of fidelity to the model, conducted interviews and surveys with key staff and clients and identified impediments to implementation for the first year.
+They have prepared an analysis of baseline data, measures of fidelity to the model, conducted interviews and surveys with key staff and clients and identified impediments to implementation for the first and second years.